Gordon Precision Neuroimaging Lab

 Traumatic brain injuries damage the white matter fibers linking networked brain regions, disrupting brain processing and affecting cognition, emotion, and sensation.
 In many patients, recovery from a TBI can take months or even years.
 We are using neuroimaging to longitudinally track patients who have suffered from a TBI to better understand how these recovery processes play out in the brain.

 Dystonia is caused by abnormal brain function in circuits linking the cerebral cortex to the striatum and cerebellum.
-We are precisely mapping those circuits in individual patients and characterizing how a common treatment for dystonia alters their function
+We are precisely mapping those circuits in individual patients and characterizing how a common treatment for dystonia alters their function and their connectivity.

 More in Evan Gordon Lab